 In another book by Rohr, The Enneagram: A Christian Perspective, he discusses how our gifts and our sins are 'two sides of the same coin.'
 Somewhere in the Preface titled A Mirror of the Soul, Rohr confesses, "Self-knowledge is tied in with inner work, which is both demanding and painful.
 Change occurs amid birth pangs.
 It takes courage to walk such a path.
 Many avoid the path of self-knowledge because they are afraid of being swallowed up in their own abysses...Because God loves us unconditionally--along with our dark sides--we don't need to dodge ourselves.
 In the light of this love the pain of self-knowledge can be at the same time the beginning of our healing."

-I observe this self-acceptance in others portrayed as a quieter voice.
+My self-acceptance is a quiet voice.
 I don't mean off-the-grid, meek-and-timid, don't share, don't engage.
 It's just when there is nothing left to prove to others, rather - when there is the deepest understanding that there was nothing to prove to begin with - the limits dissolve and you just are.
 Living life.
-To be around someone who experiences this limitless openness to the possibilities life can offer, you sense it.
+When I am around someone who experiences this limitless openness to the possibilities life can offer, I sense it.
 It's settled into their bones, the radiation isn't toxic, it's freedom.
-It's given faculty for spilling over into acceptance of others is an ocean because they know what it is to be accepted through their own journey to self-acceptance.
+It's given faculty for spilling over into acceptance of others is an ocean because they know what it is to be accepted through their own tumultuous journey to self-acceptance.